violabs/picard/.ai/working/Specification.md

 conditions.type (string), required

-Type of deployment condition.
+Type of replica set condition.

 conditions.lastTransitionTime (Time)

-Last time the condition transitioned from one status to another.
+The last time the condition transitioned from one status to another.

-Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
-Wrappers are provided for many of the factory methods that the time package offers.

-conditions.lastUpdateTime (Time)

-The last time this condition was updated.

 Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
 Wrappers are provided for many of the factory methods that the time package offers.